logigator/logigator/src/help/en/basic.md

 | 1   | 1   | 1      |

 <div class="margin-left">
-Output is high if input is low.
+Output is high if all inputs are low.
 </div>
 </div>